Thick branes in Horndeski gravity: The Horndeski gravity with a matter scalar field

 \section{The Horndeski gravity with a matter scalar field}

 In our present investigation, we shall address the study of braneworlds solutions in the framework of the Horndeski gravity which action with a scalar potential reads

-Note that we have a nonminimal scalar-tensor coupling where we can define a new field ${\phi'}\equiv\psi$ and $\kappa=1/16\pi G$.
+Note that we have a nonminimal scalar-tensor coupling where we can define a new field ${\phi'}\equiv\Psi$ and $\kappa=1/16\pi G$.
+In the action (\ref{1}) $G_{\mu \nu}=R_{\mu\nu} -\frac 12 g_{\mu\nu}R$ is the Einstein tensor.
 This field has dimension of $(mass)^{2}$ and the parameters $\alpha$ and $\eta$ control the strength of the kinetic couplings, $\alpha$ is dimensionless and $\eta$ has dimension of $(mass)^{-2}$.
 The matter sector is composed of the scalar field $\chi$ that interacts with $\phi$ via the scalar potential $V$.
-Thus, the Einstein-Horndeski field equations can be formally written as in the usual way
+Thus, the Einstein-Horndeski field equations can be formally written in the usual way